 Importance of Tracking

 Remember the biggest gripe about meetings is lack of progress and outcomes.
-Make sure your Stand-Ups don’t fall into this trap.
+Be Productive with Stand-Up Meetings to avoid this.
 Using an update board or tracker gives the team a focus.
 It also works as a physical collection point.
 If managed correctly the board can also work as an accountability and motivational tool too.

 Be Productive in Meetings

 We all need to work on our meeting skills.
-So try a new approach to gain better engagement, outcomes and results.
+So be productive with Stand-Up Meetings to gain better engagement, outcomes and results.
 If you have tried Stand-Ups before I would love to hear your tips in the comments below.